-Although California does not require a company to have written bylaws, below are six reasons why every business owner should invest in a strategically thought out set of bylaws for their company:
+California does not require a company to have written bylaws, but below you will find six reasons why every business owner should invest in a strategically thought out set of bylaws for their company:

 A company’s bylaws provide the legal framework for how it operates, including the number of people who may serve on the board of directors, how to call a board of directors meeting, and the officer positions for the company.

 2. What if Your Company Does Not Have Bylaws?

 If your company does not have bylaws in place, the laws of California will control how the company is run.
 It is much better for the owners to determine how it would like to have the company operate than to rely on the state’s statutes.

 It is similar to an individual not having a will or trust.
 If they die, the state’s statutes determine how the individual’s assets are distributed.
 Instead, the individual should thoughtfully think through how they would like their assets distributed and to set up the legal mechanism to enforce their plan.